Tiger21820/arkos/README.md

 ![ArkOS boot up screen](pics/logo.png)

-See the [ArkOS Wiki](https://github.com/christianhaitian/arkos/wiki) for more information and link to images.
+See the [ArkOS Wiki](https://github.com/christianhaitian/arkos/wiki) for more information and link to images!